 If you are interested in receiving an email notice when the application goes live,

 I want to get my degree, how can Seattle Milk Fund help?

 Child care is expensive, and it can be a major barrier for parents who want to get their first higher education degree.
-Seattle Milk Fund’s Child Care and Family Support Program provides child care and family support grants to low-income families while one or both parents attend school full-time.
+Seattle Milk Fund’s Child Care Grant Program awards child care grants to low-income families while one or both parents attend school full-time.